===========================================================================================================================

 presenting substantial, original, completed, and unpublished work.

-* Short (poster) papers: These can be up to four (4) pages long and
+* Short (poster) papers: These c in an be up to four (4) pages long

 research, negative results, system demonstrations, etc. Short papers